 Prescription painkiller misuse affects workers from all industries and all types of jobs.
 It is therefore important for employers and human resources professionals to understand the negative impacts of opioid addiction, and what they can do about it.
-More than 70% of employers have experienced at least one incident in their workforce related to prescription drug use.
-Encouragingly, 70% also report wanting to help their employees.
+Three out of four employers across the country believe that opioid-related issues have impacted their workplace.

 As an employer, you have committed resources into finding, hiring, and training the best people you can.
 Protect your business by educating employees on the risks of prescription painkillers and helping those who may be suffering from addiction.
 When an employee has an opportunity to seek help for addiction and, in turn, keep his or her job, it benefits both the employee and the employer.
 Erase the stigma of opioid addiction by offering your employees support and resources.

 Want to calculate how much prescription drug abuse, and substance abuse generally, is costing your organization?
 Try this National Safety Council Tool.

 First, consult your human resources professional and/or legal counsel before you do anything.
 This is where civil rights, the Americans with Disabilities Act (ADA), the Age Discrimination in Employment Act (ADEA), the Family Medical Leave Act (FMLA), and many state protections come into play.
 Although federal and state laws limit your options in addressing prescription drug use in the workplace, that doesn’t mean you can afford to do nothing.

 Your company has the right to provide a drug-free workplace.
 However, your drug-free workplace policy might only currently address illegal drugs.
 With the increased use of opioid (or narcotic) prescription painkillers, you can revisit these policies and update them in tandem with human resources and legal counsel.